tkn-tub/ns3-gym/doc/tutorial/source/building-topologies.rst

   mobility.Install (wifiApNode);

-We now have our nodes, devices and channels created, and mobility models chosen for the Wifi nodes, but we have no protocol stacks present.
+We now have our nodes, devices and channels created, and mobility models chosen for the Wi-Fi nodes, but we have no protocol stacks present.
 Just as we have done previously many times, we will use the ``InternetStackHelper`` to install these stacks.